alexandrebaux/vanillaform/README.md

 `on_upload_response` is triggered after the server has responded to the file upload.
 It is used to set the value of the `file` field.

-Considering the following code at the `upload` endpoint.
+Considering the following php code at the `upload` endpoint.

 ```
     /**